 In France Joyeuses Pâques! means “Happy Easter!”

 When French chocolatiers start making their delightfully carved chocolate creations, wonderful displays start appearing in their front shop windows.
-When this happens, you can expect that Easter is going to be right around the corner.
+When this happens, you can expect that Easter is right around the corner.

 French chocolate is deliciously smooth and will tickle and tantalize your taste buds for more.
 This is why the French love eating them.

 The delicate chocolate chickens, eggs and fish are filled inside with even more delightful bonbon surprises and they are almost too beautiful to eat.

 Chocolates begin to appear in every chocolate store, months before Easter as the French people just adore them… along with chocolate hens, bells with wings and wonderful varieties of friandises.
 The very first chocolate eggs were produced in France and Germany during the 19th Century.